 3. Clearly define your target customers.

 When Kruse Control works with clients, one of the first things we help define are target customers.
 Unfortunately, most companies don’t have a clear idea of who they want to reach.
-Maybe it’s because for years, the answer to that questions was, “Everyone.”
+Maybe it’s because for years, the answer to that question was, “Everyone.”

 Social media allows you to laser-target ideal customers – those most likely to buy what you sell.
 Why spend money to reach people who aren’t interested when you can be uber-efficient with your investment and reach the right customers?